Why Is Iago Jealous of Othello and Cassio: Explained

 As he bitterly complains: “I know my price, I am worth no worse a place.”
 (Act 1, Scene 1)

-Translation: Iago believes he deserves more than his current position.
+Iago believes he deserves more than his current position.
 He sees himself as the man who only deserves the promotion, not Cassio.
 He also believes Othello, an outsider, holds the general position, but it should be his.

 And he believes everyone knows it, except, most apparently, Othello.
 So, here it’s clear that Iago is deeply jealous of Othello’s fame, power, and honor.